obed254github/breast-cancer-detection/readme.md

 # 🧬 Breast Cancer Classification using Logistic Regression and CatBoost

 This repository presents a machine learning pipeline for classifying breast cancer as **malignant** or **benign** using the Wisconsin Breast Cancer dataset.
-Two models are explored:
+I explored two classification models:

 - Logistic Regression (as a baseline)
 - CatBoostClassifier (advanced boosting model)